Ton Koopman: Other projects

 Besides his work with the Amsterdam Baroque Orchestra & Choir, he is in frequent demand as guest conductor and as harpsichordist and organist.
 In 2011, Koopman began a three-year stint as artist-in-residence with the Cleveland Orchestra.

 His aim is always to achieve authenticity in performance, using historical instruments from the time of the composer, and/or exact copies of them, often using historic musical temperaments, and adopting the performing style of the composers or their contemporaries.
 The scholar (and fellow keyboardist/conductor) John Butt has criticised Koopman's interpretation of Bach's Goldberg Variations for its overuse of ornamentation, which he attributes to a desire to differentiate his interpretation from those of Gustav Leonhardt.

 Awards and honours

 In 2003 he was made a Knight in the Order of the Netherlands Lion.
 In January 2024 he was awarded the medallion of honour from the mayor of the city where he was born, Zwolle.

 Personal life

-Koopman is married to Tini Mathot, who is also a harpsichordist and fortepianist, and the two frequently perform together.
+Koopman is married to Tini Mathot, who is also a harpsichordist and fortepianist.
 Mathot is also his chief recording producer, as well as a teacher at the Royal Conservatory.
 On 11 October 2012 the documentary Live to be a hundred – a year in the life of Ton Koopman was released in Dutch cinemas.